NbAiLab/tokenizer-benchmark/README.md

 # Benchmark for Nordic Language Tokenizers
-When ready the benchmark will be supporting Swedish, Danish, Norwegian Bokmål, Norwegian Nynorsk and Icelandic.
+This repo provides tools for evaluating the efficiency of various tokenizers for Swedish, Danish, Norwegian Bokmål, Norwegian Nynorsk and Icelandic.
 For reference, it will also support English.

 ## sample_wikipedia.py
 This script creates a corpus for Wikipedia articles for languages including English, Norwegian Bokmål, Norwegian Nynorsk, Danish, Swedish and Icelandic.
 It is a tool for creating the tokenization benchmark.
 It extracts the first 200 words from each article on a specified date.
 Articles shorter than 200 words are dropped.
 It samples until it has reached 100k words.